"

 • A_x is the number of steps to the right/left we must take to get to A.

-• If A_x is positive, we move right; if negative, then we move left instead.
+• If A_x is positive, we move right; if negative, we left.

 • A_y is the number of steps up/down we must take to get to A.

-• If A_y is positive, we move up; if negative, then we move down instead.
+• If A_y is positive, we move up; if negative, we move down.

 Let’s try some quick exercises to make sure we’re all in the same page.